 - The natural topography of the study area in general and site itself is distinct and central to the visual character of the region, with many features of visual interest.
-The Normandien site topography is largely characterised by many plateau, spur and outcrop areas and a marked drop-off to the south and east, although there are fewer uniquely prominent landmarks than adjacent areas, and the visual resource value of this attribute is therefore rated as high (3). - The hydrological features of the site are less prominent than the other Verkykerskop WEF sites, although they still form focal elements of interest in short- to medium-range views and are usually associated with prominent changes in elevation.
-This aspect of the landscape is therefore considered to be of high (3) visual resource value. - Given that nationally only a fraction of the once expansive original Highveld grasslands remain, and the further threat posed by mining, agriculture, urban expansion, and associated degradation, the visual resource value of the essentially untransformed nature of the site's vegetation cover is rated as very high (4). - The largely natural state of the site and limited agricultural land uses, within the context of the larger study area, results in this attribute being of a very high visual resource value (4).
+The Kromhof site topography is prominent given the elevation differences between the highest outcrops, plateaus and the lowerlying valleys, although arguably less dramatic than that of the adjacent areas, and the visual resource value of this attribute is therefore rated as high (3) - The hydrological features, specifically the small dams, only form focal elements of interest in short-to medium-range views, but the winding and sometimes incised watercourse forms a distinct visual pathway and characterised by a high level of detail and interest.
+The large horseshoe dams are also unique within the study area, and this aspect of the landscape is therefore considered to be of high (3) visual resource value - Given that nationally only a fraction of the once expansive original Highveld grasslands remain, and the further threat posed by mining, agriculture, urban expansion, and associated degradation, the visual resource value of the essentially untransformed nature of the site's vegetation cover is rated as very high (4) - The largely natural state of the site and limited agricultural land uses, within the context of the larger study area, results in this attribute being of a very high visual resource value (4)